 Claire grew up in Lincolnshire where she began learning the piano and flute at an early age.
-She gained Grade 8 piano at the age of 13, Grade 8 flute at the age of 14 and by 2006 had achieved the ABRSM Diploma in Piano Performance.
 In 2011, Claire graduated from the Royal Northern College of Music with a First Class honours degree, having studied piano with Sallyann McLeod.
 In the same year, she won the RNCM John Ireland Prize and the Principal’s Prize for Improvisation.
 She has had lessons with Phillipe Cassard, Nelson Goener and Michel Beroff and has performed across the UK.

 As a jazz pianist, Claire performed regularly with the RNCM Big Band alongside acclaimed musicians such as Tina May, Jiggs Whigham, John Taylor, Gwilym Simcock and Diana Torto and her trio have appeared at the Manchester Jazz Festival and the London Jazz Festival, as well as during the BBC Proms Plus Series which was broadcast on BBC Radio 3.
 The Claire James Trio EP ‘Lines’ was released on the Manchester-based Efpi label, and was well received nation-wide.